Skip to main content

 I needed something that could handle both kinds of requests without breaking, so I built a Reddit scraper that gets smarter as your needs grow.
 Small jobs stay simple and fast; large jobs automatically get proxy protection and async processing — same interface but different engines under the hood.

 Here’s how I did it, the problems I tackled along the way, and why Reddit turned out to be surprisingly friendly to scrape (spoiler: it’s not like the other platforms).
 If you’re not interested in the journey and just want the code, here you go.
+We also have a Twitter scraper you might be interested in.

 Why Python?
 (And Not the Reasons You Think)